Department of Counselor Education

 Overview

-The Master of Science (MS) Degree program in Counseling provides graduate level training for students interested in preparing themselves for counseling in a variety of educational and community settings.
+The Master of Science (MS) Degree program in Counseling provides graduate level training for students interested in preparing themselves for counseling in educational and community settings.
 Emphases are available in school counseling and clinical mental health counseling.

 The curriculum is designed to provide students with an advanced understanding of counseling concepts identified as central by the Council on Accreditation of Counseling and Related Educational Programs (CACREP) and licensure standards for the State of Wisconsin.
-Students will develop skills in: assessing personal issues related to client problems; collecting and analyzing information in determining appropriate counseling interventions; employing appropriate facilitative techniques; and preparing documents such as counseling-related reports, treatment plans, and education programs.
+Students will: learn counseling skills and interventions, examine ethical practice and professional identity, and leave the program as systemic change advocates who build inclusive counseling programs.

 • Clinical Mental Health Counseling Certificate